bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/optimal-selling-price-market-ta2.md

 ## Optimal selling price

 As we can see with previous part, `MarkupMultiplier` is basically a penalty modifier if we set `SellingPrice` greater than `(MarketPrice + MarkupLimit)`, and we'll always do this.
-This means we need to find out highest possible `SellingPrice` while `MaxSalesVolume` is still equals to `ExpectedSalesVolume`.
+This means we need to find out highest possible `SellingPrice` while `MaxSalesVolume` is still equal to `ExpectedSalesVolume`.

 This is the reason why we should not bother with Market-TA1.
 It simply sets `SellingPrice = MarketPrice + MarkupLimit`.
 This means Market-TA1 sets a "safe" `SellingPrice` for us, it guarantees that we won't be penalized due to too high price.
 However, this "safe" `SellingPrice` is too low, and we can find a much higher `SellingPrice`.